rtCamp/docs.rtcamp.com/rtmedia/addons/direct-download-link.md

 ## rtMedia Direct Download Link
+User allow to download media of any type uploaded through rtMedia plugin.

+### Enable Download Button
 To use this feature, the site admin first needs to enable the **Direct Download** option under **Types** tab from rtMedia admin settings.
 ![direct-download-setting](https://cloud.githubusercontent.com/assets/9261540/7983678/6e7c3536-0ae0-11e5-9a0c-336bc0ca9f7e.png)

+### How it works
 **To download a media or any other file:**

 1. Click the item to open it on its individual page or lightbox.